koiboi-dev/MineThunder/README.md

 **Scrapped / Unlikely to be developed**
 - Trains

-# CURRENTLY VERY WORK IN PROGRESS, DO NOT USE ON PRODUCTION SERVERS AS IT MAY RESET PLAYER INVENTORIES.
+# CURRENTLY VERY WORK IN PROGRESS, DO NOT USE ON PRODUCTION SERVERS.
-This plugin is HEAVILY WIP and despite over 200+ hours being put into it already it is still very buggy and player inventories may be reset due to tanks and planes using custom items.
+This plugin is HEAVILY WIP and despite over 300+ hours being put into it already it is still very buggy and player inventories may be reset due to tanks and planes using custom items.

 You can compile it and put it onto your servers if you like, however I cannot help if player inventories or any other problems arise as a result.